 - Code enforcement officers

-- Members the search and rescue team
+- Members of a search and rescue team

 If you assaulted any of the persons mentioned above and you were aware, or you reasonably should have been aware that they belonged to these professions, you will be sentenced to up to one year in county jail and pay a maximum fine of $2,000.